-- (1) Development integrating green development features in accordance with this section shall be eligible for the following incentives: - a.
-An increase in the maximum allowable height beyond the maximum allowed in the base zoning district, as follows: - 1.
-For residential structures, an additional one story or 15 feet. - 2.
+- 1. For residential structures, an additional one story or 15 feet. - 2.
 For nonresidential or mixed-use structures, an additional one story or 18 feet. - b.
-For residential or mixed-use structures in the R2, R3, R4, R5, R6, MU1, MU2, MU3, and GC, an increase in the maximum allowable residential density by 25 percent; and for residential structures in the AG, HM, RT, and R1 districts an increase in the allowable residential density by 30 percent. - c.
+For residential or mixed-use structures, an increase in the maximum allowable residential density by five percent. - c.
 For nonresidential or mixed-use structures, a decrease in the required lot area by 10 percent. - d.
 A reduction of 15 percent in the minimum off-street parking otherwise required by Sec.
 26-5.2, Off-Street Parking and Loading. - e.
-A reduction of the minimum front setback by eight or 15 feet; a reduction of the minimum side setback by one or three feet; and a reduction in the minimum rear setback by three or eight feet. - (2) Development may include a sufficient number of green development features to take advantage of more than one type of incentive, but in no instance shall the amount of an incentive exceed the maximum listed in this section.
+A reduction of the minimum front setback by eight or 15 feet; a reduction of the minimum side setback by one or three feet; and a reduction in the minimum rear setback by three or eight feet.683 - (2) Development may include a sufficient number of green development features to take advantage of more than one type of incentive, but in no instance shall the amount of an incentive exceed the maximum listed in this section.